Neeraj-Prakash/Gender-Classification/README.md

 In this part I classified the gender of person in Un-cropped images.
 I used the ``detect_face()`` method from opencv to get the coordinates of the faces that are available in the image.
 Then I used my pre-trained model to classify the gender of each of the faces in the image.
-I drew a bounding box around the faces and labelled them using **CV2**.
+I drew bounding box around the faces and labelled them using **CV2**.
 The output images are displayed in the console using ``cv2.imshow()`` and also saved in the **output image** folder.

   Here is an example of the output files: